Mediterranean Cruise: Italy, Croatia & Greece

 The best time for room service?
 Whenever you say it is, 24-hours a day.
 Order from the full breakfast menu between 6:30 AM and 10:00 AM, and we’ll deliver at your appointed time.
 Lunch and dinner room service features a menu of hearty soups, fresh salads, gourmet sandwiches, pizzas and desserts.

-A cozy nook to sip coffee.
-An intimate space to raise a glass and celebrate.
-A lively setting to catch the latest shows and international entertainment.
-Watch the world go by, drink in hand from any of Azamara’s bars, lounges, and gathering spaces.
 From port to port, our onboard venues are the perfect place to unwind after a day of onshore discovery, to connect over drinks both before and after dinner, or take in a one of a kind show.
 And, with Azamara’s Beverage Packages you can indulge in a superb collection of fine wines, premium spirits, and more—without reaching for your wallet.

 Mosaic @ Night

-Our onboard coffee corner may very well become your favorite nook on the ship.
-And with elegant and comfortable furniture, it's bound to be one of the the most stylish places, too.
-You'll find all your favorite coffee drinks and you can order them just the way you like.
-We recommend that you slip right into a comfortable seat and sip for a while—you never know who'll walk by.
+Our onboard coffee corner may very well become your favourite nook on the ship.
+With elegant and comfortable furniture, it's bound to be one of the the most stylish places, too.
+Find all your favourite coffee drinks crafted just the way you like.
+Slip right into a comfortable seat and sip for a while—you never know who'll walk by.

 Discoveries Lounge

-Located just outside Azamara’s main restaurant, this congenial bar is a favorite gathering place for pre- and post-dinner conversation and drinks.
+Located just outside Azamara’s main restaurant, this congenial bar is a favourite gathering place for pre- and post-dinner conversation and drinks.
 Bar service includes a full selection of fine wines, mixed drinks, and premium spirits…plus the entertaining banter of Azamara’s friendly bartenders.

 The Living Room